 The Department received a Consumer Assistance Program Grant under the Affordable Care Act and is coordinating website efforts related to both grants so as to avoid duplication.
 Through the Consumer Assistance Grant, the Department hired a Consumer Information Officer to develop and maintain a new website.
 The Department also engaged the assistance of a vendor to assess the current consumer outreach efforts by the Department, as well as the development of a consumer satisfaction survey that can be submitted online.
-In addition, the Department developed a new rate filing webpage to display rate information to consumers on its website, provide consumers with the opportunity to comment on rate filings, and educate consumers by designing an educational Rate Review Webinar; a graphic and easy-to-understand description of how the rate review process works in Illinois; a guide to rate review; and a frequently asked questions and answers document - All of which are under final review and will be published shortly.
+In addition, the Department developed a new rate filing webpage to display rate information to consumers on its website, provide consumers with the opportunity to comment on rate filings, and educate consumers by designing an educational Rate Review Webinar; a graphic and easy-to-understand description of how the rate review process works in Illinois; and a frequently asked questions and answers document - all of which have been reviewed and will be published shortly.
 In addition, hand-out brochures, describing the rate review process in Illinois, are in the final stages of review.
 These will be included in the Department's outreach activities in order to educate and inform consumers, who may not have access to computers or the internet, about the rate review process.

 In light of the new consumer protections under the Affordable Care Act that recently went into effect, such as preliminary justification of rate hikes exceeding the 10% threshold, the Department has identified a need to increase awareness and better educate consumers on how these technical processes affect them as well as their insurance carriers.
 The Department intends to engage consumers and consumer advocacy groups in identifying the types of information they would find most useful about health insurance rate increases, as well as the most effective methods of disseminating the information.
-The Department intends to arrange more outreach events for consumers and join consumer advocacy groups on conference calls/panel discussions to achieve this goal.
+The Department continues to arrange more outreach events for consumers and join consumer advocacy groups on conference calls/panel discussions to achieve this goal.
+During the seventh quarter, the Department held several outreach events.
+At these events, the Department provided information about rate review activities.